TelemetryDeck/docs/docs/tql/aggregators.md

 `cardinality` computes the cardinality of a dimension.

-{% notewarning "Deprecated" %}
+!!! warning "Deprecated"

     This aggregator is deprecated.
 Use `thetaSketch` instead.

-{% endnotewarning %}

 ```json
 {